ClickCease

 If You Have Been Sickened

-Suppose you or a loved one has been sickened by chicken or chicken products due to someone else’s negligence.
+If you or a loved one became ill from chicken or chicken products due to someone else’s negligence.
 In that case, you may be able to file a food poisoning lawsuit seeking compensation for your damages and losses such as medical expenses, lost income, hospitalization and pain and suffering.
 An experienced food poisoning lawyer will be able to hold the at-fault parties accountable and help you secure much-needed compensation for your significant losses.

 Source: https://www.aol.com/article/lifestyle/2018/09/07/the-number-one-food-that-causes-food-poisoning/23520369/